GowthamOleti/itelo/CODE_OF_CONDUCT.md

 ## Enforcement

-Report unacceptable behavior to: `security@itelo.app`
+Report unacceptable behavior to: `oletigowtham8803@gmail.com`

 All reports will be reviewed and investigated promptly and fairly.